 Add Warmth to a Bedroom

 A fireplace isn't just for the living room.
-Create the perfect bedroom layout by adding a fireplace to your master suite.
+Create the perfect bedroom layout by adding a fireplace to your primary suite.
 Not only does it add some cozy ambiance, but it can keep your room comfortable all winter long.

 Add Birch Logs